johnsonjh/dps8m-proxy/README.md

 1. Some features are still missing in this implementation and will be added in future updates.
-Some of the features of the original legacy software that have not yet been re-implemented include *CAPTCHA*s, throttling, load-balancing, flow control, SSH targets, and TELNET listeners.
+Some of the features of the original legacy software that have not yet been re-implemented include text *CAPTCHA*s, throttling, load-balancing, flow control, SSH targets, and TELNET listeners.

 2. When users access an SSH listener, the connecting client may supply a password or present public keys for authentication.
 These authentication attempts are currently recorded, but are not otherwise used by the proxy.
-A future update may allow for public keys to be used for pre-authentication or to influence target routing.
+A future update may allow for SSH passwords and public keys to be used for pre-authentication or to influence target routing.

 ## Compressed logs